 Jean-Marie Tjibaou Cultural Center, plan and section; images courtesy of Renzo Piano Building Workshop

 The center is located on a peninsula – on the outskirts of Nouméa, the capital city of New Caledonia – bordered on three sides by the Pacific Sea and a lagoon.
-The area is covered by lush vegetation, consisting of mangroves, Agathis trees, fig-trees, araucarias, cypresses, and other coniferous and non-coniferous indigenous species.
-Piano and landscape architects Desvigne & Dalnoky designed the center’s landscaping to re-create the close relationship between village and nature typical of many Melanesian cultures; for example, the clusters of pavilions are surrounded by open-air communal areas, reminiscent of the outdoor space in which most of Kanak people’s social life and everyday activities takes place.
+The area is covered by lush vegetation, consisting of mangroves, Agathis trees, fig trees, araucarias, cypresses, and other coniferous and non-coniferous indigenous species.
+Piano and landscape architects Desvigne & Dalnoky designed the center’s landscaping to re-create the close relationship between villages and nature typical of many Melanesian cultures; for example, the clusters of pavilions are surrounded by open-air communal areas, reminiscent of the outdoor space in which most of Kanak people’s social life and everyday activities takes place.

 An aerial view of the Jean-Marie Tjibaou Cultural Center on the Tina peninsula; photo Gérard.

 The center amidst the New Caledonian landscape; photos by David takes photos (up) and Gérard.